NikolayOskolkov/Physalia_EnvMetagenomics_2025/exercises.md

 ### Taxonomic annotation of assembled contigs

-we will use Kraken2 for assigning taxa to assembled contigs:
+Now, we will figure out what organisms with available taxonomic annotation correspond to the assembled contigs.
+We will use Kraken2 for assigning taxa to assembled contigs:

 ```bash
 kraken2 --db ~/Share/Databases/minikraken2_v2_8GB_201904_UPDATE --threads 4 --output 07_ASSEMBLY_QC/sequences.kraken_contigs \